andrei-voronov/pc-build-troubleshooting-guide/networking/ip-basics.md

 # IP Addressing Basics

 ## Definition
-An IP address (Internet Protocol address) is a unique numerical identifier assigned to a device in a network.
-It allows devices to communicate and exchange data.
+An IP address is a logical address assigned to a network interface that allows devices to communicate using the TCP/IP protocol.

 ## IPv4 Structure
 - IPv4 uses 32 bits.